Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Materials and Methods

-In contrast, label assignment for the DS and HS exercise relied on subjective assessments by three independent physiotherapists according to predefined FMS criteria outlined by Cook et al.\cite{cook_functional_2014, cook_functional_2014-1}.
-Each exercise repetition is rated on a scale from 1 to 3, reflecting severe movement deficiencies (1), moderate execution with minor compensations (2), or optimal execution (3).
-However, due to the subjective interpretation of the FMS guidelines, substantial ambiguity arises.
-The percentage of ambiguous repetitions (i.e., repetitions with disagreement among raters) varies between exercises and increases complexity (see Figure \ref{fig:ambivalent_percentage}).
-Specifically, the DS exhibits a notable level of ambiguity, rendering it more challenging to assess than the FDE.
-The HS dataset presents the highest degree of ambiguity, further complicating its evaluation.
-This ambiguity has previously been attributed to the inherent subjective interpretation of FMS criteria, as indicated in prior research \cite{shultz_test-retest_2013}.
+For DS and HS, labels relied on assessments by three independent physiotherapists following the FMS criteria of Cook et al.~\citep{cook_functional_2014, cook_functional_2014-1}.
+The subjective interpretation of these guidelines introduces ambiguity, and the fraction of ambiguous repetitions, those with disagreement among raters, varies between the two exercises (see Figure~\ref{fig:ambivalent_percentage}).
+DS shows a notable level of ambiguity, while HS reaches the highest degree among all four datasets.
+Prior work attributes this to the inherent subjectivity of the FMS criteria~\citep{shultz_test-retest_2013}.
+Overall, dataset complexity increases from RD and RGS through DS to HS, driven by class imbalance and label ambiguity.

-In summary the presented datasets exhibit increasing complexity for neural network analysis, stemming from class imbalance and label ambiguity.
-The FDE dataset is the most straightforward, while the DS presents a moderate challenge, and the HS proves to be the most difficult.